 Math professors at St. Lawrence are interested in everything from the mathematics of Mesopotamia to game theory, and from complex dynamics to how revolutions impact mathematics.
 Imagine dynamic classroom environments and discussions with these faculty mentors who are as excited to be in the classroom teaching you as you are to be learning from them.

 “Employers want people who know how to solve a problem.
 That’s what we’re teaching—how to attack a problem, break it down into smaller problems, approach it in a logical way, and solve it.”

 Courses for the Curious Mind

 Explore the connection between math and art, or enhance your skills in mathematical problem solving.
 Examine symbolic logic and complex analysis.
 Be introduced to the concepts of higher mathematics, and identify areas of mathematical theories that ignite your curiosity.
 You’ll find coursework as diverse as your interests taught by faculty who will encourage and inspire you along the way.

 Engineers in today’s world need the strong communication and critical thinking skills students are taught in virtually all of St. Lawrence’s programs.
 St. Lawrence offers combined programs with engineering programs at Columbia, Dartmouth, Clarkson, and Rensselaer Polytechnic Institute, and the University of Rochester.

 Beyond the Classroom

 Celebrate Pi Day at our annual Piathlon.
-Challenge yourself with the Problem of the Week.
 Eat pizza and listen to short talks at Q Club.
 Apply to do summer research with a faculty member.
 We’re proud that our students enjoy their coursework and seek even more opportunities to collaborate with their professors and peers.

 Get More Information